kroy1809/Steak-Data-Survey/README.md

 # Steak-Data-Survey
-Analyzed the steak preferences in a survey to compare it with risk evaluation of individuals
+Analyzed the steak preferences in survey data to compare it with risk evaluation of individuals